wiremind/wiremind-kube-schemas/README.md

 # wiremind-kube-schemas
-Extra schemas to validate Wiremind CRDs
+Extra schemas to validate some CRDs used by Wiremind.